Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in Middle East

-Avoid close contact with animals, such as camels.
+Avoid close contact with animals, especially camels.

 - If you must visit a farm or market, make sure you practise good hygiene and wash your hands before and after contact with animals.

-Protect yourself and others from the spread of germs and flu-like illness
+Protect yourself and others from the spread of germs and flu-like illness.